 How Long Do Hard Inquiries Stay on Your Credit Report?

-To maintain a healthy credit profile, it is recommended to be mindful of the number of hard inquiries you make.
-It is generally advised to only apply for credit when necessary and to space out applications to avoid any negative impact on your credit report.
-Regularly reviewing your credit report and addressing any errors or inaccuracies can also help ensure its accuracy and overall health.
+It is advised to be careful of the quantity of hard inquiries you do if you want to keep a good credit profile.
+Usually suggested to only apply for credit when needed and to space out applications to prevent any negative influence on your credit record Reviewing your credit report often and fixing any mistakes or errors will also assist in guaranteeing its general correctness and integrity.

 Difference Between a Soft and Hard Inquiry